gausby/graphql_deux/README.md

 As the name implies `graphql-erlang` is a GraphQL engine written for the Beam (the Erlang VM).
-While the Erlang project has not reached one-point-oh yet it would be interesting to see how this project would integrate with the Elixir programming language and its ecosystem.
+While the Erlang project has not reached *one-point-oh* yet it would be interesting to see how this project would integrate with the Elixir and its ecosystem.

-`graphql-erlang` is and open source project, mainly development at ShopGun ApS who runs it in production and sponsor its development.
+`graphql-erlang` is and open source project, mainly developed at ShopGun ApS who runs it in production and sponsors its development.

-The graphql-erlang project is available and is released under an open source license:
+The graphql-erlang project is freely available and is released under an open source license:

   - https://github.com/shopgun/graphql-erlang